SAVE THE DATE

 30 April 2020

 Accepted Authors to Confirm Attendance

 26 June 2020

 Abstract submission for BSPD 2020 will be through an online submission portal.
 The following instructions will provide information on how to successfully submit an abstract for review.

 Presenting Authors are requested to create an account and submit an abstract for review according to the guidelines set out below.
 The same account will be used when you register for the conference.
 Please keep the email and password used to create the account for future use.
 Please do not create a new account.
 Should you require any assistance or have a query about online submission, contact firstname.lastname@example.org.

-If your abstract is accepted into the programme, you are entitled to get the early bird registration rate up until Tuesday 21st May 2019.
+You are entitled to get the early bird registration rate.
 You will be provided with a link to register at this rate in your acceptance email.
 If you have any queries please contact email@example.com.
 After this date any registrations made by you will be at the prevailing congress registration fee at time of registration/payment.

 Oral presentations will be 10 minutes long with 5 minutes for questions and answers.

 Accepted posters will be asked to produce a poster for display at the conference.
 Presenters are asked to take note of the below guidelines when producing their poster.
-Those who submit and are accepted to a poster prize category will be asked to also make a 3-minute oral presentation.
+Those who submit and are accepted to a poster prize category will be asked to also make a 3-minute presentation next to their poster.

 - Maximum poster size is A0 (0.84 x 1.19m) (portrait orientation)